 Serverless Database – Everything you Need to Know

-The ecosystem of serverless technologies has witnessed an upvote for Serverless Architecture as it being adopted by many organizations for building modern event-driven architectures.
+The ecosystem of serverless technologies has witnessed an upvote as Serverless Architecture is being adopted by many organizations for building modern event-driven architectures.

-In this blog, we’re going dig deep into Serverless Database — functionalities, features, benefits, limitations, uses cases, and vendor options — illustrated with Amazon Aurora Serverless (explained in a minute).
+In this blog, we’re going to dive deep into Serverless Database — how it works, key elements, features, benefits, limitations, uses cases, and vendor options — illustrated with Amazon Aurora Serverless (explained in a minute).
 It will help you to understand how you can use different databases in custom serverless applications.

-Before I brief you about what is Amazon Serverless Aurora and why demonstrating my blog with it, I’d like to draw your attention to a common business problem:
+Before we brief you about what is Amazon Serverless Aurora and why demonstrating my blog with it, we’d like to draw your attention to a common business problem:

 Anyway, Amazon Aurora Serverless — Announced in the AWS re: Invent in 2017 and launched in August 2018 — turned into the biggest game-changer for all.